Get Christie Love!

-Get Christie Love! is an American crime drama TV series starring Teresa Graves as an undercover African-American female detective which originally aired on ABC from January 22, 1974, until April 5, 1975.
-The starring television role made Graves the second African-American female lead in a U.S. network drama, after Diahann Carroll in Julia.
+Get Christie Love! is an American crime drama TV series starring Teresa Graves as an undercover female detective which originally aired on ABC from January 22, 1974, until April 5, 1975.
+The starring television role made Graves the second black female lead in a non-stereotypical role for an American weekly series, after Diahann Carroll in Julia.
 The series is based on Dorothy Uhnak's crime-thriller novel The Ledger.